Gael-Lopes-Da-Silva/YellowedHelix/README.md

 ---

 <p align="center">
-  ⚙️ Yellowed is a simple material dark theme for VHelix wich focus his syntax color on the golden yellow.
+  :gear: Yellowed is a simple material dark theme for VHelix wich focus his syntax color on the golden yellow.
 Its syntax is inspired by the <a href="https://github.com/rexim/gruber-darker-theme">gruber-darker</a> theme for emacs, but changed a bit.</p>

 ---

 <!-- https://shields.io/ -->
 [![](https://img.shields.io/badge/license-BSD%203--Clause-blue?style=for-the-badge)]()

-### ️ Screenshots
+### :framed_picture: Screenshots
 ![screenshot1](./screenshots/screenshot1.png)
 ![screenshot2](./screenshots/screenshot2.png)
 ![screenshot3](./screenshots/screenshot3.png)

-### ❓ How to install ?
+### :question: How to install ?
 To install you just need to put the `yellowed.toml` file into the themes folder of your Helix config folder.
 This one should be on `~/.config/helix/themes` on linux or `%AppData%\helix\themes` on windows.

-### ⚙️ Color Palet
+### :gear: Color Palet
 ~~~
 Interface
 yellow      - [#ffd900]